How To Start a Resume in 2024 (+Resume Introduction Examples)

 Start a resume off right by choosing the type of introduction that's best for your current work history and industry skills.
 The best length for a resume introduction is 1-3 sentences.
 This gives you enough space to call out the most important information without going overboard (remember, the idea is to write something that people will actually take the time to read).

-Match your introduction to a job description
+Match your resume introduction to a job

 To more effectively position yourself as a successful employee, remember to customize your resume introduction for each job application.
 Read the job requirements mentioned in the job description and note any ATS keywords, technical skills, or other specific qualifications.
 Then make sure to incorporate those words into your resume summary or objective to position yourself as someone who has exactly what the company is looking for. \

-If you're able to include numbers in your resume introduction--specific metrics or other quantifiable information--this is a great way to prove your capabilities right off the bat.
+If you're able to include numbers in your resume introduction—specific metrics or other quantifiable information—this is a great way to prove your capabilities right off the bat.
 Metrics contribute to a great resume introduction because they demonstrate the impact you made at your prior organization.

 To find metrics, consider how success and performance are measured in your industry or job position.
 Then see if you can dig up relevant numbers.
 Incorporate what you find by adding a resume opening sentence that sounds something like: "Accomplished mid-career copywriter who crafted SEO-optimized blog posts that improved click-through rate by 10%."